- Pre-sale inspection

 This is done so that any suspicions or problems are ironed out in advance.
 A home inspection gives the sellers time to sort out any type of trouble the new owners might have when they buy the house and it allows them to sell the house to owners with a clear mind.

-And peace of mind that there won’t be any legal recourse in the near future!
+And the peace of mind that there won’t be any legal recourse in the near future!

 Plus, it puts the interested home buyers at ease knowing that the house has been thoroughly inspected beforehand.
 Furthermore, the property can now be more accurately priced from the start, which further avoids any unnecessary price negotiations as the process carries on.